Colleges go back to drawing board — again — to fight COVID

 UMass will also require masks at the start of spring term, and it’s sending students home with a rapid test to be taken near the end of winter break.

-Many colleges planning for potential disruption next semester are already contending with campus outbreaks that have arisen in the weeks after Thanksgiving.
+Many colleges are planning for potential disruption next semester even as they contend with outbreaks now.

 Middlebury College in Vermont switched to remote instruction last week amid a surge in cases and urged students to leave early for winter break.
 Rising cases at the University of Pennsylvania led to a ban on indoor social events last Thursday.